eduardoafs/sosadl_melange/README.md

 Project for sharing issues

 # Read it before you start
-DO NOT build the projects using Eclipse builder, it will take hour!
+DO NOT build the projects using Eclipse builder, it will take hours!
 Instead, there are 2 scripts (windows or linux, pick ur choice), configure the Oracle builder (there are already one there, just fix your javac path) and use it to build.
 As soon as you open your Eclipse, uncheck Build > Build projects automatically.
 Even with the oracle builder is kinda annoying to building after any change, it still takes a few seconds (around 12 seconds in my machine).